oshaughnessy/mu-wordpress/README.md

 initialize the database, etc.

+### Update your content

+Everything in your repo's `html` directory will be installed in your containers.
+Add files there and they'll end up in `/var/www/html`, right alongside WordPress.
+Want to install persistent plugins?
+Put them in `html/wp-content/plugins`.
+Want to install a theme?
+Add it to `html/wp-content/themes`.

 ## FAQ

 > How can I get my database passwords if mu manages them for me?